PROLOGUE

 Now, almost eighty years later, I picture the aftermath of a forest fire that destroyed every tree, except one.
 That lone tree represents my twenty percent residual hearing in low-toned frequencies.

-The year of my birth, 1944, the world was at war to end all wars.
-My father who served as a cook in the army is now a chef cooking in a private club near Bisbee, Arizona, a copper-mining town on the Mexican border.
-Me, my parents, Jeanne, my baby sister, and Mammaw, my mother’s mother sleep on cots in the storeroom off the kitchen.
+In the year of my birth, 1944, the world was at war to end all wars.
+My father, who served as a cook in the army, is now a chef cooking in a private club near Bisbee, Arizona, a copper-mining town on the Mexican border.
+My parents, Jeanne, my baby sister, Mammaw, my mother’s mother, and I sleep on cots in the storeroom off the kitchen.

 “Mommy,” I ask, days later.
 “When’s Daddy coming home?”

 “I don’t know.
-He went to out to buy a pack of cigarettes but never came back.”
+He went out to buy a pack of cigarettes but never came back.”

 Mammaw says we’re moving to a real house.

-Once a week, Pee Wee dons her flowered cotton church dress, we pick the biggest blossoms from her garden and cross the road to Evergreen Cemetery.
+Once a week, Pee Wee dons her flowered-cotton church-dress, we pick the biggest blossoms from her garden, and cross the road to Evergreen Cemetery.
 “Don’t walk on the graves,” she says.
-“There are people under the ground.
+“They’re people under the ground.
 It’s disrespectful to step on them.”

 Lying our flowers on chosen markers, we sit on a large tombstone in the shade of the cypress tree, and she tells me stories about her family members buried there.
 I can’t remember her exact words, but I can still hear her low-toned voice.
 I can see her eyes moisten as afternoon shadows shapeshift across the headstones, across her church dress, her wrinkled hands, and face.
 I can still smell the fragrant base notes of our wilted bouquet, the sweet earthiness of cows and new graves.

 That fall, I started kindergarten in the brick schoolhouse at the end of the road built by the Phelps Dodge Mining Company.
-My teacher, surprised that I can name all the colors, encourages my love of finger painting.
+My teacher, surprised I can name all the colors, encourages my love of finger-painting.

 Roaming the desert, I collect dead bugs and gently lay them on beds of cotton in empty jewelry boxes, bury them beside Mammaw’s white daisies.
 I fashion little crosses with twigs and twine and stick them on their graves.
 I’m not afraid of death.
 Not yet.